-Mathew Deighton is partner in the dispute resolution team.
-He has extensive experience in the litigation and resolution of business and corporate disputes, with particular expertise in shareholder/partnership disputes, trade practices, franchising and intellectual property litigation.
-Mathew has also acted for plaintiffs in professional negligence claims against valuers, accountants, financial planners and lawyers, and for corporate clients in investigations and prosecutions by the Australian Securities and Investments Commission, the Australian Competition and Consumer Commission and various state environmental authorities.
+A partner in Colin Biggers & Paisley's disputes and investigations team since 2013, Mathew has extensive experience in business and corporate litigation and dispute resolution.
+He has particular expertise in shareholder and partnership disputes, trade practices, franchising and intellectual property litigation.
+He also acts for plaintiffs in professional negligence claims against valuers, accountants, financial planners and lawyers, and for corporate clients in investigations and prosecutions by the Australian Securities and Investments Commission, the Australian Competition and Consumer Commission, and various state environmental authorities.

-Having acted for public companies (banks, miners and retailers) and private companies, Mathew recognises that corporate counsel, directors and other company officers have limited capacity to be involved in the day-to-day running of complex litigation and disputes.
-His experience and effective communication strategies ensure that clients are able to make informed decisions at each stage of a dispute and that the disruption caused by litigation and commercial disputes to clients’ core business activities and their officers is minimised.
-Mathew also recognises the commercial benefit of resolving disputes prior to litigation commencing and aims to provide clients with informed and strategic advice at the earliest opportunity.
+Having acted for private and public companies in a broad range of industries, Mathew recognises that corporate counsels, directors and other company officers have limited capacity to be involved in the day-to-day running of complex litigation and disputes.
+Mathew's expertise and successful communication strategies guarantee that his clients are well-informed throughout each phase of a dispute, minimising the disruption that litigation and commercial disputes may have on the client's core business activities and officers.
+He also recognises the advantages of resolving disputes before litigation begins, and his objective is to offer clients informed and strategic advice at the earliest opportunity.

-Mathew was admitted as a solicitor in NSW in 1999 and in Queensland in 2004.
-Mathew is also admitted to practice in the High Court and the Federal Court of Australia.
+Mathew was admitted as a solicitor in NSW in 1999 and in Queensland in 2004, and is admitted to practice in the High Court and the Federal Court of Australia.